magento/devdocs/guides/v2.2/release-notes/release-candidate/component-status.md

 github_link: guides/v2.2/release-notes/pre-release/component-status.md
 ---

-**Last Updated:** June 21, 2017
+**Last Updated:** June 22, 2017

-This page shows the ongoing status of each component during the Magento 2.2 Pre-Release period.
+This page shows the ongoing status of each component during the Magento 2.2 Release Candidate period.

-Each status color indicates the severity and amount of issues for a particular component.
+Each status color indicates the severity and amount of 2.2-related issues for a particular component.

 * <span class="status red">Red</span> - The module has critical and blocking issues that make this module unstable.
 * <span class="status yellow">Yellow</span> - The module has some critical and major issues that may cause some problems.